google/go-cloud/samples/wire/README.md

 }
 ```

 With the setup complete, we are ready to invoke the `wire` command again.
-After
+Note,
+that after running `wire` once to produce a `wire_gen.go` file, we may also use
-running the command, our `wire_gen.go` file looks like this:
+`go generate`.
+Having run the command, our `wire_gen.go` file looks like
+this:

 ``` go
 // wire_gen.go